 Building Values & Ethics Through Jewish Learning

 Service learning reflects the values of tikkun olam (repairing the world) and tzedakah (giving to others).
-Wornick students participate in service to the community in many different ways and can include Kindergartners raising tzedakah funds for the SPCA, Chavurot projects benefiting homeless shelters, partnering with the PJCC on their Martin Luther King Jr. Day of Service, the TK-5 Mitzvah Shuk (where students present a nonprofit and their needs, and other students sign up to provide items that support the nonprofit), and the 7th Grade Tzedakah Project (where students identify a specific world problem, research an organization, volunteer, fundraise, allocate the funds as class, and present them to the nonprofits).
+Wornick students participate in service to the community in many different ways and can include Kindergartners raising tzedakah funds for the SPCA, Chavurot projects benefiting homeless shelters, partnering with the PJCC on their Martin Luther King Jr. Day of Service, and the 7th Grade Tzedakah Project (where students identify a specific world problem, research an organization, volunteer, fundraise, allocate the funds as class, and present them to the nonprofits).

 The pervasive focus on ethics and values works synergistically with Wornick’s Social Emotional Learning program, TOOLBOX (™), which supports students' ability to build their emotional intelligence skills.